-St. Joseph Consolidated School
+St. Joseph Consolidated School Preventative Measure Plans

-All returning students will encounter some changes (requirements) that are being put in place to ensure their safety, the safety of their families, and the safety of our staff members who work with them on a daily basis.
+All students will encounter some changes (requirements) that are being put in place to ensure their safety, the safety of their families, and the safety of our staff members who work with them on a daily basis.
 The most important of these prevention requirements address the need to control and maintain social distancing.
 Our approach to prevention will also include our plans for PPE (masks and face shields), enhanced cleaning and disinfecting measures, and steps being taken to reduce touch/contact points.

 The key issue regarding social distancing is to come up with a plan that keeps students as far apart as possible (ideally, 6ft) during their time in our building.
 Accomplishing this objective involves some significant adjustments to student seating and mobility.
 Our plan for controlling and maintaining social distancing is as follows: